corda/corda/docs/source/running-the-demos.rst

    message be printed to the first node (the notary/oracle/network map node) saying that it has accepted the new interest rates
 6. Now run ``./install/irs-demo/bin/irs-demo --role Trade 1``.
 The number is a trade ID.
-If you enter in node's terminal ``run stateMachinesAndUpdates`` you should see lots of activity as the nodes set up the deal, notarise it, get it signed by the oracle, and so on
+If you enter in node's terminal ``flow watch`` you should see lots of activity as the nodes set up the deal, notarise it, get it signed by the oracle, and so on
 7. Now run ``./install/irs-demo/bin/irs-demo --role Date 2017-12-12`` to roll the simulated clock forward and see some fixings take place

 To run from the command line in Windows: